lklok66/ice/distribution/src/sl/README-bin.txt

   establish a separate connection back to the client.

-  The demo include a Silverlight client and a server designed to run on a Ice for .NET compact framework device.
+  The demo include a Silverlight client and a server designed to run on a Ice for .NET Compact Framework device.

 * demo\Glacier\sl

   A very simple chat client that illustrates the Glacier2 session API.